 - Bad servers: Many UPI users have trouble in transactions due to bad servers very often.
 This can put people in big problems at times

 Curbing of Black Money

 India has a very big and well-known issue of corruption and black money.
-Reports claim that India has more than 1 trillion dollars of black money in Swiss banks alone.
+Reports claim that India has more than 1 trillion dollars of black money in Swiss replica watch banks alone.
 Most sources of black money are by evading tax on income and property.
 India has tried many ways to avoid black money but none have proven to work.

 It is highly believed that a cashless economy can help control the black money issues in India as these transactions can be recorded and monitored by the RBI.
 This will also in turn help widen the tax base as people try to avoid paying taxes.

 You are required to connect your pan card through KYC for e-wallet transactions thus tying you up with the government control.

 Many e-wallets like Paytm, Amazon Pay and etc. Give the users exciting offers like cashback,